Stochastic Normalizing Flows for Inverse Problems: a Markov Chains Viewpoint: Numerical Results

-We compare the results of the conditional SNF with a conditional INN with $L=8$ layers, where each subnetwork has two hidden layers with $128$ neurons.
+- $t = 2,4$: $\mathcal K_t$ involves $3$ MCMC steps where the Markov kernel $Q_t$ is given by \eqref{eq_MCMC_step_MALA}, using the step sizes of $a_1 = 10^{-4}$ and $ a_2 = \sqrt{2a_1}$. \\ We compare the results of the conditional SNF with a conditional INN with $L=8$ layers, where each subnetwork has two hidden layers with $128$ neurons.
 Note that the conditional INN and the conditional SNF have the same number of parameters.
+We do not use any permutations.

-We train both networks with the Adam optimizer \cite{KB2015} with a batch size of $6400$ for $4000$ steps and a learning rate of $10^{-3}$ for the loss function \eqref{KL-loss} with $\lambda=0$.
+We train both networks with the Adam optimizer \cite{KB2015} with a batch size of $1024$ for $20000$ steps and a learning rate of $10^{-4}$ for the loss function \eqref{KL-loss}.

-\paragraph{Quality measure} To measure the quality of the approximations of $P_{X|Y=y}$ by $P_{X_T|Y=y}$ (conditional SNF) and $\mathcal T(y,\cdot)_\#P_Z$ (conditional INN), we generate $5000$ samples from each distribution and evaluate the Wasserstein-$1$ distance with Euclidean cost function of the arising point measures\footnote{For the computation of the Wasserstein distance we use the Python package POT (Python Optimal Transport) \cite{POT}.}.
+\paragraph{Quality measure} To measure the quality of the approximations of $P_{X|Y=y}$ by $P_{X_T|Y=y}$ (conditional SNF) and by $\mathcal T(y,\cdot)_\#P_Z$ (conditional INN), we generate $5000$ samples from each distribution and evaluate the Wasserstein-$1$ distance $W_1$ of the arising point measures\footnote{For the computation of the Wasserstein distance we use the Python package POT (Python Optimal Transport) \cite{POT}.}.
+We repeat this procedure with $10000$ samples.